Some people are just unlucky. They’ve secured their place in history, not through life, but through remarkable, horrifying, or strange deaths.

 3. Martin of Aragon – Laughter is the WORST Medicine

 There have been a few reports of people dying from laughter across the millenniums.
 Most likely, the cause is actually a heart attack or stroke brought on by excessive laughter, but phrasing it that way is a lot less fun.

-Although not confirmed, Martin of Aragon has placed on this list because if it is true, then it’s a truly ironic and bizarre death.
+Although not confirmed, Martin of Aragon has been placed on this list because if it is true, then it’s a truly ironic and bizarre death.

 Who was Martin of Aragon?

 Long before Italy was unified in 1870, each province had its own royals.
-Martin of Aragon ruled Aragon (duh), Corsica, Valencia, and Sardinia; was Count of Barcelona, and King of Sicily.
+Martin of Aragon ruled Aragon (duh), Corsica, Valencia, and Sardinia; was Count of Barcelona and King of Sicily.

 Essentially, he had a lot of titles.

 Martin’s reign was brief, just 14 years overall and only one as King of Sicily; but relative peace was enjoyed during this period and his rule was largely uneventful.
 His death, however, secured his place as a famous king.